JosephLongworth/Shiny-Pro6Correction/README.md

 # Shiny-Pro6Correction
-Shiny Application Creating a web application for the correction of Maxquant data for proline 6 contamination.
+Shiny script creating a web application for the correction of Maxquant data for proline 6 contamination.

 ```R